DragonSenses/Curiosity/TypeScript/7. Classes/classes.md

 ### `private`

-private is like protected, but doesn’t allow access to the member even from subclasses:
+`private` is like `protected`, but doesn’t allow access to the member even from subclasses:

 ```ts
 class Base {